richard-hartnell/plants/README.md

 - bulid out the database from the PLANTS sheet
 - build out the calendar functionality (add calendar events)
 - create something like workshop_scheduler to plot plants?
+- add a verison of bcg-emailer for extra harrassment